1994 San Marino Grand Prix: Saturday qualifying and death of Roland Ratzenberger

+As a result, Ratzenberger could neither steer the car nor brake more than superficially with the rear wheels.
+Thrown out of control, the car continued straight ahead in the Villeneuve corner at a speed of 314 kph.
+There were no tyre barriers or any other impact-absorbing installations in place at the Villeneuve curva, and the Simtek hit the bare concrete wall with a resulting force measured to be 500 g, the highest ever registered in F1.

-The session was stopped while doctors and rescue workers attended to Ratzenberger.
-After initially being taken by ambulance to the on-circuit medical centre, he was airlifted to the anaesthesia and resuscitation unit of Maggiore Hospital at 2:07 pm local time, the second driver to be admitted there during the weekend.
+After the crash, the session was immediately stopped.
+Doctors were on the spot within a minute, and chief doctor Sid Watkins quickly joined them.
+After initially being taken by ambulance to the on-circuit medical centre, Ratzenberger was airlifted to the anaesthesia and resuscitation unit of Maggiore Hospital at 14:07 local time, the second driver to be admitted there during the weekend.
+He was found to have suffered three separate injuries, all fatal, due to the enormity of the impact: a basilar skull fracture, blunt trauma from the front left tyre penetrating the survival cell, and a ruptured aorta.
+It was determined he had died almost immediately upon impact.

 The session was restarted 48 minutes later, but several teams—including Williams and Benetton—took no further part.
-Ratzenberger was confirmed dead as a result of his multiple injuries at 2:15 pm local time.
+Ratzenberger was confirmed dead as a result of his multiple injuries at 14:15 local time.
 His death marked the first Formula One race weekend fatality since the 1982 Canadian Grand Prix when Riccardo Paletti was killed.
 It had been eight years since Elio de Angelis died testing a Brabham car at the Circuit Paul Ricard.
 Professor Sid Watkins, then head of the Formula One on-track medical team, recalled in his memoirs Ayrton Senna's reaction to the news, stating that "Ayrton broke down and cried on my shoulder."
 Watkins tried to persuade Senna not to race the following day, asking "What else do you need to do?
 You have been world champion three times, you are obviously the quickest driver.
 Give it up and let's go fishing."
 Senna replied, "Sid, there are certain things over which we have no control.
 I cannot quit, I have to go on."